-A San Francisco Christmas – The 25 Best Things To Do
+A San Francisco Christmas – The 25 Best Things To Do (2026)

-Some of the links in this post are affiliate links.
-Purchasing through these links earns me a small commission at no extra charge to you.
-Many thanks for using these links!
+This post may contain affiliate links.
+When you purchase something through these links I may earn a small commission, at no extra cost to you.
+Learn more in my disclaimer policy.
+Many, many thanks for using these links!

 San Francisco becomes a winter wonderland (minus the snow of course) in December, transforming itself for us locals as well as visitors.
 Let me introduce you to the holiday cheer and the San Francisco traditions that keep the holiday bright!